EmergeTools/emerge-android/README.md

 Emerge offers a full end-to-end snapshot testing solution using compose `@Preview` functions with only about 10 minutes of setup.

-Emerge handles the heavy lifting of generating, diffing and hosting the snapshots for each build, allowing you to focus on building beautiful UI components.
+Emerge handles the heavy lifting of generating, diffing, and hosting the snapshots for each build, allowing you to focus on building beautiful UI components.

 See [snapshots](./snapshots/README.md) for full documentation.